-Designed to introduce students to the profession, our year-long seminar, ENGL 600 & 610 (Topics in Literary Study) currently serves as mentoring vehicle for first-year students alongside the Program Advisory Committees (PAC).
+Designed to introduce students to the profession, ENGL 600 (Topics in Literary Study) currently serves as mentoring vehicle for first-year students alongside the Program Advisory Committees (PAC).

 POLICY FOR CHANGING ADVISOR:

 Students may change their dissertation advisors at any point in the program.
 Students who desire such a change are encouraged to meet and consult with the Director of Graduate Studies.
 All involved parties should be aware of, and agree to this change in course.
 Students should notify the Graduate Program Administrator and the Director of Graduate Studies of the change via email, copying all involved.
 Students should also be aware that faculty advisors and dissertation committee members may also choose to terminate their working relationship with students.